Patrol 36: Reaction

-Coverage of the group was widespread in Israel, and the uncovering of the organisation lead to a strong reaction in Israeli society.
+Coverage of the group was widespread in Israel, and the uncovering of the organisation led to a strong reaction in Israeli society.
 Major news channels and newspapers comprehensively covered the story, in a manner that was considered reflective of a wider, disproportionate moral panic.

 Their discovery led to renewed consideration amongst politicians to amend the Law of Return.
 Effi Eitam of the National Religious Party and the National Union, which represent the religious Zionist movement and have previously attempted to advance bills to amend the Law of Return, stated that Israel has become "a haven for people who hate Israel, hate Jews, and exploit the Law of Return to act on this hatred".

 While issuing his verdict, Judge Tsvi Gurfinkel stated, "the fact that they are Jews from the ex-Soviet Union and that they had sympathised with individuals who believed in racist theories is terrible".
 The BBC reported that the news of the attacks and of the men's arrests in 2007 "shocked the nation", as Israel was founded in the wake of the Holocaust.
 One of the members who was arrested and sentenced was the grandson of a Holocaust survivor.

-The Anti-Defamation League condemned Patrol 36, characterized the group as marginal, and urged Israeli citizens to not stigmatize the community of Russian Jews in Israel in reaction to the incident.
+The Anti-Defamation League (ADL) condemned Patrol 36, characterized the group as marginal, and urged Israeli citizens to not stigmatize the community of Russian Jews in Israel in reaction to the incident.